 The impact is already being seen.
 Trade between China and BRI countries was US$1.1 trillion in 2017 – up 15 per cent from the previous year.
 Based on this, the annual trade volume between China and countries along the Belt and Road routes is expected to exceed US$2.5 trillion in the next ten years.

 This shifting climate is leading to more outbound deals as well.
 In 2017, HSBC acted as Lead Financial Adviser to ChemChina on its full cash tender offer for Syngenta, the Swiss-listed world leader in crop protection.
-Valued at US$46 billion, the deal is the largest overseas acquisition by a Chinese company.
+Valued at US$46 billion, the deal is one of the largest overseas acquisition by a Chinese company.

 Opportunities Outside of China